Thursday, August 30, 2007

 No Exit

-"Do people never sleep there?" the taxi driver asked, pointing to the boxlike structure, where I came from.
+"Do people ever sleep there?" the taxi driver asked, pointing to the boxlike structure where I came from.
 "That building has always been alive until morning," he observed.

-"The newspaper never sleeps," I said, explaining that at that hour, the production people were about to take their turn printing tomorrow's newspaper after the editors had closed and approved the pages.
+"The newspaper never sleeps," I said, explaining.
+At that hour, the production people were still about to take their turn printing tomorrow's newspaper.
+The editors--I work as a copy editor, so, me included-- had just closed and approved the pages.
+They had to see to it that they were there when they the page closed to ensure that everything that came out passed under editorial scrutiny.

 "But people need sleep," he said.
 "Who goes there in the morning?"